Welcome to our autumn skincare guide!

 Why?
 When a cleanser is used that’s too harsh or too drying, the build-up of dead skin cells is increased which reduces the ability for hydrators and moisturizers to absorb into your skin.
 This can produce other problems like low levels of hydration (either due to a hydrator not being absorbed, or a damaged / underperforming lipid barrier.
 Your lipid barrier is what your moisturizer repairs, replenishes, and when needed, replaces while your natural barrier is rebuilt.
 When hydration is low (aka Transepidermal water loss (TEWL or TWL) is happening), our skin can respond by producing more oil to stop the loss.
 Basically, the skin thinks, “uh oh, my lipid barrier must be damaged because I’m losing hydration way too quickly!
 Bring on the lipids (aka sebum/oil)”.

-Find the right cleanser for your skin here (How to Pick a Cleanser for Acne Prone Skin)
+Find the right cleanser for your skin with this quick quiz.

 Our skin will soon feel the effects of the cooler winds arriving here in North America, and supporting the deep layers of your skin by feeding them lots of hydration is a great first step in prepping your skin for the seasonal changes and buffer your skin from the skin troubles that can come along with cooler weather, less sun, and the furnace pumping out dry air.

 Seal in that hydration!

 To get all the benefits of using a hydrator in your skincare routine, your skin actually has to have time to absorb it.
 If it’s not given that time, the hydration will simply absorb into the air instead!
 Sounds a little unproductive, doesn’t it?!
 To protect all your hydrating efforts from vanishing into thin air (or autumn air as the case may be), seal them in!

 My recommendations for this is to approach “the sealing” in 2 different ways: daily and weekly.